Is German hard to learn? That’s certainly its reputation.

 Sitting down with a good pronunciation resource right at the beginning is also something you should never put off.
 Don’t settle for phrasebooks (or teachers!) that tell you, “the ö sounds something like the ‘uh’ in ‘fur.’”
 It doesn’t!

-Use a resource—with audio, like this excellent pronunciation video—that teaches you how to make these sounds correctly from the beginning.
+Use a resource—with audio, like the excellent pronunciation video below—that teaches you how to make these sounds correctly from the beginning.

 Finally, like we’ve already mentioned, FluentU is the perfect tool to develop natural, native-sounding German skills (and be entertained while you’re at it).